Phoenix616/BlockPluginMessages/README.md

 # BlockPluginMessages

-Bungee plugin to block plugin certain plugin messages sent by servers.
+Bungee plugin to block certain plugin messages sent by servers or players.

 Supports both a whitelist as well as a blacklist mode and (one level of) sub channel matching e.g. for the inbuilt BungeeCord channel.